 |Safety Reflective Material?||No||No (company states reflective logo on left chest, too small to really be visible)||No||Yes, reflective logo||No|

 |Stuffs into itself?||Yes, stows in kangaroo pocket||Yes, stows in chest pocket||Yes, stows in chest pocket||Yes||Yes, stows in hand pocket|

 Our Analysis and Test Results

-Although The North Face website lists the Fanorak as a jacket designed for an urban lifestyle, we put this jacket through its paces right alongside more technically designed pieces like the Black Diamond Distance Wind Shell and our Top Pick for Commuters, the Patagonia Tezzeron.
+Although The North Face website lists the Fanorak as a jacket designed for an urban lifestyle, we put this jacket through its paces right alongside more technically designed pieces like the Black Diamond Distance Wind Shell.
 While compared to other options this jacket is neither the most lightweight or packable, we found it comfortable to wear when running errands around town.